semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

 AWS calls its service *Elastic Kubernetes Service* (EKS).
 The Docker private registry is called *Elastic Container Registry* (ECR).

 Creating a cluster on AWS is, unequivocally, a complex affair.
-So complex that there is a specialized tool for it:
+So tough that there is a specialized tool for it:

   - Sign up or log in to your AWS account at [aws.amazon.com](https://aws.amazon.com).
   - Select one of the available regions.